adamk72/consulting_website/src/pages/resume.md

 Feb 1997 - Feb 2003 @ _San Diego, CA_

 - Prompted by a single support call, started a cascade of project and program improvements encompassing sales, manufacturing, software, hardware, design, testing, repair, and user experience to revamp and improve the product lifecycle to the point where the company was attractive enough to be purchased by Kyocera Wireless.
-- Also, was the lead C UI developer for the original smartphone lineup on PalmOS, working to create a pixel-consistent and user-friendly experience.
+- Headed C UI development for the original smartphone lineup on PalmOS, working to create a pixel-consistent and user-friendly experience.
 - Learned way too much about email and support call centers while providing technical support for the Eudora email client and server applications.

 ### Customer Support Supervisor